agiovine/agiovine.github.io/_notes/input.md

 A thing is not just one thing.
 It is a different thing to different people.

 That's as much as I can explain input at the moment, except to add that it seems to be working.

+---

+That's it, but let me use this opportunity to test [[imps|links between notes]].